ssx/docker-simple-php/README.md

 ### Accessing PHP within the stack

 If you're running something like Laravel and need to run `php artisan migrate`, you can do this by running:

    `docker-compose exec php bash`

 within the project directory, this will give you a bash prompt that you can then `cd /www` and run `php artisan migrate` and it'll run the migrations.

+### .gitignore

+It'll be wise to add the following into your `.gitignore` file to stop the MariaDB databases being added to your repo:

+    .docker/volumes/mysql/*
+    !.docker/volumes/mysql/.gitkeep

 ### License